Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

 7. Midsummer celebrations

-There you have it, seven wonderful ways that Finland helped to shape the world of Moomins into the beautiful place that we all know and love.
-So, if you’ve ever dreamed of visiting Moominvalley, Finland would be the closest that you can get!
+There you have it, seven wonderful ways that Finland helped shape the Moomin stories into the beautiful place that we all know and love.
+So, if you’ve ever dreamed of visiting Moominvalley, Finland would be the closest option – not to forget, it’s also home to the world’s first Moomin theme park, Moominworld!